sagivba/sagiv-barhoom.me/_posts/2023-11-22-Conda_recipes_for_the_CSM_rg.md

 module load anaconda/2023.7
 source activate py11
 conda env export > p11.2023.11.22.yml
+# the output file can be any name you choose, but please give it '.yml' suffix
 ```

 ## Recipe 5.
 Clone Environment from Another User